 - Upgrade and develop models to: Simulate elements’ dispersion of GACP and ICCP (hydrodynamic model) and investigate the trophic transfer of GACP and/or ICCP elements in food webs (trophic model)

 - Publication of a conclusion and a recommendation report for ORE stakeholders report

 This project is led by the University of Caen Normandy and France Energies Marines.

 The total project budget is €2,189K.

-This project receives funding from France Energies Marines and its members and partners, as well as French State funding managed by the National Research Agency under the Investments for the Future Programme.
+This project receives funding from France Energies Marines and its members and partners, as well as French State funding managed by the National Research Agency under the France 2030 investment plan.
 The project also has the financial support of the Provence-Alpes-Côte d’Azur, Brittany and Normandy regions.